mrshll1001/ocds-sample-frameworks-data/README.md

 A direct call-off from a framework agreement occurs when goods or services are procured directly from a supplier on an existing framework agreement without any further competition.
 For example a Framework may be established to supply an office with stationery and a direct call-off may be made to purchase items from this.

-Following the previous framework agreement, Glasgow now make a direct call-off to Supplier 1.
-A release is made with the appropriate release information:
+Following the establishment of the framework agreement, Glasgow now make a direct call-off to Supplier 1.
+A release is made with the appropriate release metadata:
 > **Release metadata**
 > The release for the direct call-off has the following metadata.
 ```json